 14. Christian Church Dilemmas

-Today's Christian church faces many problems.
+Today’s Christian church faces many problems.
 If you were able to have influence over just one of those problems, what would that problem be and how would you try to change it?
-Many would probably want to talk about the persecution that Christians face around the world today, the banishment of prayer or the tearing down of Christian monuments.
+Many would probably want to talk about the persecution that Christians face around the world today, the banishment of prayer, or the tearing down of Christian monuments.
+As a facilitator, make sure this icebreaker does not turn into an intense political debate that splits the group, angers people, or deters the shy ones from speaking out.
+It’s better to be safe than sorry.
+And while venting out anger is often beneficial, it can also stir a lot of trouble if left unchecked.
+We can’t stress this enough, but you’ll have to be very careful with how you question the people in your group and how you interpret their answers so that you can all avoid meaningless fights.

 15. Weekly High-point

 Looking back on your week (or the past few days), what was the most enlightening event or encounter that struck you as memorable and lasting?
-Perhaps a smile, handshake or a few encouraging words brought a feeling of well-being and confidence to your week.
-Maybe interfacing with a less fortunate person in a positive way or helping someone facing difficulty would be a reminder of what a Christian outlook can do for others outside of your inner circle
+Perhaps a smile, handshake, or a few encouraging words brought a feeling of well-being and confidence to your week.
+Maybe interfacing with a less fortunate person in a positive way or helping someone facing difficulty would be a reminder of what a Christian outlook can do for others outside of your inner circle.
+Positive thoughts deserve to be shared with others, as they can have a powerful influence on the individual.

 Featured Image via Pixabay